The Internet of Things is a vision in the minds of some and a growing reality in others

 “A global, immersive, invisible, ambient networked computing environment built through the continued proliferation of smart sensors, cameras, software, databases, and massive data centers in a world-spanning information fabric is known as the Internet of Things.”
 (TechTimes, 2014)

 And in layman's terms?
 Essentially it is a future situation in which everyday items have internet connectivity, allowing them to send and receive data in order to make better, more informed decisions.
 No longer will objects relate just to you, instead they will be connected to their physical and digital surroundings.

 According to Harbor Research, the Internet of Things is composed of three main elements:

 Sensors detect changes in different phenomena such as information on an object’s acceleration, displacement, chemical makeup, flow, force, load, position, presence, proximity, strain, tilt, and velocity are the examples of the types of data that could be harvested.
 This could include anything from a coffee cup that self-regulates your morning roast to a favourite temperature to cyber-servants cleaning a shop front.
 The world will be given a digital nervous system with inputs from everything.

-The above inputs are then placed onto our personal or home networks – WiFi, 3G – GPS, Bluettoth, Cellular 4G, NFC etc. – before being added to local, metropolitan and national area networks.
-Network connectivity enables to different input and assemble specific customer behavioral patterns.
+The above inputs are then placed onto our personal or home networks – WiFi, 3G – GPS, Bluetooth, Cellular 4G, NFC etc. – before being added to local, metropolitan and national area networks.
+Network connectivity enables to different input and assemble specific customer behavioural patterns.
 That is to say, by putting together how people and things interact, one can tailor events to customer needs.
 The applications of this new technology are literally endless.